 Is Computer Science a Good Career?

 If you like working with computer sciences and technology, computer science is a great career choice.
-There is no shortage of high paying computer science jobs in every industry and business sector.
+There is no shortage of high-paying computer science jobs in every industry and business sector.

 Is an IT Degree Worth It?

 If you like monitoring and troubleshooting software programs and talking to people, an IT degree is worth getting.
-The demand for skilled professionals is high and the there is plenty of room for growth.
+The demand for skilled professionals is high and then there is plenty of room for growth.

 Information technology or computer science positions are both high in-demand jobs that will be needed for years to come.